 Pathways to Further Knowledge

-By the end of the course, participants will produce an e-portfolio to demonstrate their skills and competencies in metabolomics.
-The e-portfolio will undergo an expert assessment and must meet the acceptable threshold for the Letter of Proficiency to be awarded.
+By the end of the course, participants will produce a report to demonstrate their skills and competencies in metabolomics.
+The report will undergo an expert assessment and must meet the acceptable threshold for the Letter of Proficiency to be awarded.
 A pathway to credit is being investigated at UBCO and may be extended to other institutions.

 Admission, Fees and Requirements